microsoft/vscode-debugadapter-node/protocol/README.md

   * Adds optional `noDebug` attribute to `LaunchRequestArguments`.
   * Adds optional `startFrame` argument to `StackTraceArguments` to allow for paging.
   * Adds optional `totalFrames` argument to `StackTraceResponse` to allow for paging.
+  * Improve comment: `InitializedEvent` must not be sent before `InitializeRequest` has returned its result.

 * 1.7.x:
   * Adds optional `url` and `urlLabel` attributes to the error messages.
 The frontend will show this as a UI to open additional information in a browser.